lazaronixon/react-native-turbolinks/README.md

 - `navBarHidden`: Hidden navigation bar.
 (Default false)
 - `leftButtonIcon`: A left button icon. (iOS Only)
 - `rightButtonIcon`: A right button icon. (iOS Only)
-- `appIcon:` Set the icon to display in the 'home' section of the action bar.
+- `navIcon:` Set the icon to display in the 'home' section of the action bar.
 (Android Only)
 - `actions:` A Array of action objects to mount a menu.
   - `action:`
     - `id:` A integer identifier for the action.
 (Required)